RGBKnights/Slack-GPT/Readme.md

 # Slack GPT Bot

 This repository contains a C#-based Slack GPT Bot that uses OpenAI's GPT model to answer users' questions.
 The implementation is based on Slack Sockets API, which means there is no need to host the bot on a server.
 The bot can be run on any machine.

-Did you like this tool?
-Give us a visit :) [https://prographers.com/](https://prographers.com/?utm_source=github&utm_medium=link&utm_campaign=readme&utm_content=like)

 ## Features